January 9, 2026 | 02:36 GMT +7

 In the forest ecosystem, plant health depends on various factors, including pests and diseases, artificial organisms, and even soil microorganisms.
 Improving forest health means controlling all these factors.

-To establish a biosafety network, the Project on Building an Effective Network for Forest Biosafety and Health Care in Southeast Asia (FST/2020/123), funded by ACIAR, led by the University of Sydney (Australia), was launched in 2022 across six Southeast Asian countries: Laos, Cambodia, Indonesia, Malaysia, Thailand, and Viet Nam.
+To establish a biosafety network, the Project on Building an Effective Network for Forest Biosafety and Health Care in Southeast Asia (FST/2020/123), funded by ACIAR, led by the University of Sunshine Coast (Australia), was launched in 2022 across six Southeast Asian countries: Laos, Cambodia, Indonesia, Malaysia, Thailand, and Viet Nam.
 In Viet Nam, the Forest Protection Research Center (FPRC) is the main implementing unit.

 According to Associate Professor Dr. Dao Ngoc Quang, Director of FPRC, the research team selected three high-risk areas for initial alien species invasion to deploy traps: specifically, a warehouse at Noi Bai Airport; a large wood storage yard near Dinh Vu Port (Hai Phong); and a forest area bordering the border at Na Hinh (Lang Son).
 The focus is on three main groups of species: Longhorn beetles; insects belonging to the bark beetle family; and ambrosia beetles, which are species that both damage wood and carry fungal diseases that weaken forest trees.